 Read more about the initiative here.

-EIT Urban Mobility also has a crucial role in the Girls Go Circular project (GGC), an initiative to promote digital and entrepreneurial skills for the circular economy among 14-19 year-old girls.
-EIT Urban Mobility is leading the delivery of educational content for one of the thematic modules of the GGC open platform, focusing on a circular approach for sustainable mobility.
-We will also participate in the Women and Girls in STEM Forum, a related event on gender equality in STEM education and careers.
+The Girls Go Circular project (GGC) is an initiative to promote digital and entrepreneurial skills for the circular economy among 14-19 year-old girls.
+In 2022 EIT Urban Mobility led the delivery of educational content for one module on a circular approach for sustainable mobility.
+In 2023 we will join forces with EIT Health to design a new module with Deep Tech content, to contribute to the Deep Tech Talent Initiative.
+We also participate in the Women and Girls in STEM Forum, an annual related event on gender equality in STEM education and careers.

 New European Bauhaus